vlyubchich/tsar/README.md

 # Future work
 - after GARMA, add about GAMLSS (see the example file on Chesapeake Bay)
-- make causality a separate lecture #10, add on diff-in-diff with cannabis example.
+- make causality a separate lecture 10, add on diff-in-diff with cannabis example.
 - add example coverage calculations Lect 2 or ARIMA, eventually move part of the material from l02 to a separate lecture on Model diagnostics and forecasting. forecast::accuracy().
 Overfitting.
 B&D Ch.
 9
 Remember that all predictive inference is based on the assumptions that the relationships between the variables and their dynamics will be the same in the future.
 - add a lecture on panel data analysis
 - add about TS bootstrap (sieve, block) in l07
-- about CCF and ccf_boot()
 - expand on wavelets, add example of acoustic data
 - appendix or lecture on changepoint analysis
 - GLM or another generalized model with classification example for fisheries or ecology.
-- appendix or example with Lake Huron analysis.
-See YRG L12N and slides.
 - add about the Ljung--Box statistic eg from 7N
+- local stationarity, warping, time motifs, graph representation of time series

 # Conventions and format examples